elkazajo/streamlit_learn/README.md

 - **Volume**: The total number of Mastercard assets traded during the trading day.

 ## Prediction
 Using the provided data, the application predicts the closing price of Mastercard assets.
-This prediction is made through 'project_1_mastercard' model.
+This prediction is made through linear regression model.

 ## How to Use
 1. Input the Day's Open, Intraday High, Intraday Low, and Volume.
 (Inputs can be taken from the provided Data Source)